 Bluetooth sensor was disabled by the user | Android: BLUETOOTH_DISABLED iOS: 6 (kSITLocationErrorBluetoothIsOff) Flutter: BLUETOOTH_DISABLED React Native: BLUETOOTH_DISABLED | The user has disabled de Bluetooth sensor of his device.
 Try to convice the user to enable it, so the positioning system is able to use beacons to locate the user. |

-User is out of the building | Android: USER_NOT_IN_BUILDING iOS: kSITLocationUserNotInBuilding Flutter: USER_NOT_IN_BUILDING React Native: USER_NOT_IN_BUILDING | The positioning system is working perfectly fine, but the user location is outside the building.
-This status is only returned when using building mode.
+User is out of the building | Android: USER_NOT_IN_BUILDING iOS: kSITLocationUserNotInBuilding Flutter: USER_NOT_IN_BUILDING React Native: USER_NOT_IN_BUILDING | This status is only returned when using building mode.
+The positioning system can’t locate you in the building based on the WiFi/BLE/GPS signals.
+This either means you’re actually not in the building, or that the SDK can’t scan those signals correctly.
+In this latter case: – Check if your app has all the required permissions – Check if your phone has all the required sensors enabled – Check if your Remote Configuration is correct.
 NOTE: Unlike the errors received in onLocationError(), this status is returned by the onLocationStatus(). |